40net-cloud/fortigate-aws-autoscale-terraform/README.md

 1. Traffic conditions change
 2. CloudWatch alerts will trigger and instructs an ASG to scale out.
 3. While the FortiGate instance is started, **Cloud-init** configures it with a basic network setup, enabling access to the instance, as specified in the **Launch Configuration**.
-4. **AWS EventBridge** monitors notifications indicating successful FortiGate EC2 instance launches (via **ASG Lifecycle hooks**) and triggers an **AWS Lambda function** to further configure the newly created FortiGate instance.
+4. **AWS EventBridge** rule monitors notifications indicating successful FortiGate EC2 instance launches (via **ASG Lifecycle hooks**) and triggers an **AWS Lambda function** to further configure the newly created FortiGate instance.
 A similar approach is followed when removing instances.

 ### Lambda Functions
 The Lambda functions (fgt_asg_launch_fgt_byol_asg and fgt_asg_launch_fgt_on_demand_asg) are responsible for configuring the FortiGate instance with the following:
-- License file or FortiFlex (or PAYG)
+- License file, FortiFlex or PAYG
 - Initial policy configuration
 - Advanced network configuration (GENEVE tunnels)
 - Configuration of system auto-scaling

 ### Auto-Scale Configuration
 The `config system auto-scale` feature requires particular attention.
 To configure a newly created FortiGate instance, the Lambda function must identify the **PRIMARY** FortiGate and configure the new instance as a **SECONDARY**.
 The state is tracked in an AWS DynamoDB.
 If there is no PRIMARY instance, the new unit will assume this role.
-The DynomaDB table is aware of all instances that are in used (license mgmt) as well as the current PRIMARY.
+The DynomaDB table is aware of all instances that are in use (license mgmt) as well as the current PRIMARY.

 **AWS DynamoDB** is a fully managed NoSQL database service designed for fast and predictable performance with seamless scalability.
 It provides high availability and durability by automatically distributing data across multiple servers and regions.
 DynamoDB supports both document and key-value store models, making it flexible for a wide range of applications.